kubevirt/cloud-image-builder/README.md

 providers.
 It also executes playbooks to cleanup the test environment terminating the cloud instances that were brought up.

-If the build is initiated by way of a new tag, then it executes the publishing step through two playbooks: aws-image-publish.yml and gcp-image-publish.yml.
+3. If the build is initiated by way of a new tag, then it executes the publishing step through two playbooks: aws-image-publish.yml and gcp-image-publish.yml.

-3a.
+a.
 Making AWS image publicly available

 The original image that was built and tested was created in the us-east-1 region.
 The aws-image-publish.yml playbook makes this image as public and then copies the image to all other AWS regions and makes them public.

-3b.
+b.
 Making GCP image publicly available

 The following command is used to make the constructed image publicly available